-As an example, the CIT is paid in instalments.
-Three payments on account of the final tax due in July, September, and up to 15 December of the year in which taxable income arises corresponding to 95% of the previous year's corporate tax assessment (for taxpayers with a turnover above EUR 500,000.
+As an example, the CIT is paid in installments.
+Three payments on account of the final tax due in July, September, and up to 15 December of the year in which taxable income arises corresponding to 95% of the previous year's corporate tax assessment (for taxpayers with a turnover above EUR 500,000).

-Generally, for tax litigation pending before the Tax Authority or in judicial proceedings, instead of paying the amount of tax in dispute, taxpayers may provide bank guarantees.
+Generally, for tax litigation pending before the Tax Authority or in judicial proceedings, instead of paying the amount of tax in dispute, taxpayers may provide guarantees in order to suspend all enforcement procedures.
+In practice, it is common that taxpayers provide bank guarantees.

 This solution has two advantages, in case of success in the pending case:

-- The taxpayer does not need a request for reimbursement to the Tax Authorities; - The taxpayer may be reimbursed for expenses related to the provision of bank guarantee (including Stamp Duty), by means of a request to the Tax Authorities.
+- The taxpayer does not need a request for reimbursement to the Tax Authorities; - The taxpayer may be reimbursed for expenses related to the provision of bank guarantees.